-The London Parchment is a blog mostly dedicated to the multitude of analogue writing tools we use to capture and document the environment around us.
-It’s been running for nearly three years now, so I receive offers of free or discounted stationery products fairly often.
+The London Parchment has been running for nearly three years now, so I receive offers of free or discounted stationery products fairly often.
 The London Parchment does not receive any sponsorship (i.e. there is no advertising on the site, paid posts, etc) and does not contain any affiliate links (where the writer/blog earns a small fee from products bought through links contained on the site).
 I’m just a Londoner using stationery and analogue tools because I’m incredibly passionate about doing so, and because I love to create and collect and write and draw and doodle.

 I have written my approach to reviewing products both from the reader and brand perspective below.

 If you read this blog, thank you!
 I hope you recognise the sincere effort I take to consider the stationery I’m using, and the whys, whens and hows of using it.
 As a reader, you can be sure that I will always:

 - State in the post if I have received the product at a discounted price, if I received that discount because of my blog;